coreui/bootstrap-react/.github/CONTRIBUTING.md

-# Contributing to CoreUI
+# Contributing to Bootstrap React

-Looking to contribute something to CoreUI? **Here's how you can help.**
+Looking to contribute something to Bootstrap React? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.